Reading A Published Report

 Fishing reports are created with information gathered by fishermen.
 It is then collected by a service which posts the information for public or private viewing.
-Quality reports give the conditions under which the fishing took place.
+Quality information will include the conditions under which the angling took place.
 Weather, wind, time of day, water depth, water conditions and more should be a part of the report.
-In addition the type of baits and how they were worked should be included.
+In addition, the type of baits and how they were presented should be included.

 Wind from the west, fish bite the best.